akshay-gupta7/storefront-backend-postgres-api/README.md

 ## Getting Started

 This repo contains a basic Node and Express app to get you started in constructing an API.
-To get started, clone this repo and run `yarn` in your terminal at the project root.
+To get started, clone this repo and run `yarn` in your terminal or npm install to ensure that all packages required for this api are installed.

 ## Required Technologies
 Your application must make use of the following libraries: